ConradMearns/capstone/main.md

 # Section 1: Team Name and Mission

-This group is to be known under the working name of NAME for the mission of providing quality, client solutions to real world challenges in GIS interpolation and pathfinding.
+This group is to be known under the working name of "Dev's Dev's" for the mission of providing quality, client solutions to real world challenges in GIS interpolation and pathfinding.

-- What is your team name?
-  - Cyber Peasants
-  - Cyber Farm
-  - Dev's Dev's
-  - ARgriculture
-  - Developers for the Advancement of Nutritious Grain (DANG)

 # Section 2: Membership